-We're less than a month away from the biggest day for food consumption: Thanksgiving.
-It's a holiday, so we're hard-pressed to tell you not to enjoy yourself.
-Though, historically, comfort food dishes on Thanksgiving are chock-full of sodium, sugar, heavy cream, and other ingredients that aren't exactly the healthiest choices.
+Listen, Thanksgiving gives us much to look forward to (food, family, major retail sales), so we're hard-pressed to tell you not to enjoy yourself.
+Though, historically, the comfort-food dishes on this day are chock-full of sodium, sugar, heavy cream, and other ingredients that aren't exactly the healthiest choices.
 The problem is that you surely don't want to have to forego these (delicious) dishes, enviously peering at plates of green bean casserole, pie, and the like.

 What to Avoid